 Dave Johnstone, an experienced sideman and music educator, plays banjo and guitar with Apex and just about every other band in town; he also transcribes music for the band when new tunes are being worked up.

-Trombonist Rod Digney, another Apex original, has played most other types of music during his extensive amateur career but has focussed almost exclusively on tailgate Dixieland since joining the band.
+Leader and trombonist Rod Digney, an original member of Apex, has played most other types of music during his extensive amateur career but has focussed almost exclusively on tailgate Dixieland since joining the band, with a measure of big band jazz thrown in for good measure

 Trumpeter Gordon Tapp has been playing up and down the Ottawa Valley since the age of twelve.
 A tremendously versatile musician, he is, or has been, trumpeter, cornetist, arranger or director for groups ranging from dance, swing, community and brass bands to symphony orchestras.
 Gord lives and works in Pembroke, where he leads or plays in several groups.